 Related: 17 Most Thoughtful Zero-Waste Gifts for Your Daughter That She’ll Love

-7. Bring Out Recycle Bins
+7. Bring Out Recycling & Compost Bins

 Related: How To Recycle: A Step-By-Step Guide